Wool Carpet Cleaning in the Twin Cities: What You Need to Know Before Anyone Touches It

 Why wool is different from every other carpet in your home

-Wool is a natural protein fiber.
-That puts it in a completely different category than nylon, polyester, triexta, or olefin — the synthetics that make up most residential carpet.
-Those fibers are engineered to tolerate a wide range of chemistry and moisture.
+Wool is a natural protein fiber, a completely different category than nylon, polyester, triexta, or olefin.
+Those synthetics are engineered to tolerate a wide range of chemistry and moisture.
 Wool is not.

 Can wool carpet be cleaned with hot water extraction?

-For some wool carpets — particularly older installations, rugs with unstable dyes, or delicate hand-knotted constructions — low-moisture cleaning may be a safer choice than full hot water extraction.
+For some wool carpets, particularly older installations, rugs with unstable dyes, or delicate hand-knotted constructions, low-moisture cleaning may be safer than full extraction.
 At Ohana Clean, we don't pick a method before we inspect the carpet.
 We look at the fiber, the construction, the soil level, and the risk factors first.
 Then we choose.

-What that means practically: pet odor treatment on wool always starts with a thorough inspection.
+In practice, this means every pet odor job on wool starts with a thorough inspection.
 Some issues can be meaningfully improved.
-Others may require specialty rug cleaning, backing treatment, pad replacement, or subfloor evaluation.
-We'd rather tell you that upfront than overpromise and underdeliver.
+Others may require specialty rug cleaning, pad replacement, or subfloor evaluation.
+We'd rather tell you that upfront than overpromise.

 How often should wool carpet be professionally cleaned?